sripal2013/centene-enrollment/README.md

 2) Dependent

 ## Database
-In-memory H2 Database with SpringBoot
+In-memory H2 Database with SpringBoot is used.

 <dependency>
     <groupId>com.h2database</groupId>